rust-lang/rust/src/doc/rustc-dev-guide/src/macro-expansion.md

 After all expansions, `foo` has context `ROOT -> id(n)` and `bar` has context `ROOT -> id(m) -> id(n)`.

-Finally, one last thing to mention is that currently, this heirarchy is subject to the ["context transplantation hack"][hack].
+Finally, one last thing to mention is that currently, this hierarchy is subject to the ["context transplantation hack"][hack].
 Basically, the more modern (and experimental) `macro` macros have stronger hygiene than the older MBE system, but this can result in weird interactions between the two.
 The hack is intended